Bowhza/euro2024-predictor/README.md

 The project uses historical match data to train an XGBoost classifier.
 The features used for training include the Elo ratings of the home and away teams, as well as their attack and defense ratings.
 The model is then used to predict the outcomes of future matches.

+**Note**: The idea behind this project came from my interest/hobby in sports, especially football (soccer), and the desire to explore the realm of machine learning.
+The EURO 2024 tournament provided with an opportunity to learn and put together a project that combines my interests.

-Resourses used to learn the basics of machine learning, and helped with the accomplishing the results of this project are listed below:
+Resourses used to learn the basics of machine learning and data science that helped with the completion of this project are listed below:

 **Courses**